HomepageExploring JavaScript (ES2025 Edition)

 main.mjs

-Module my-math.mjs has two named exports: square and LIGHTSPEED.
+Module my-math.mjs has two named exports: square and LIGHT_SPEED.

 // Not exported, private to module